chgaowei/AgentConnect/README.md

-# About [! important] The AgentConnect repository has been moved to a new address:
+# [! important] The AgentConnect repository has been moved to a new address:

 [https://github.com/agent-network-protocol/AgentConnect](https://github.com/agent-network-protocol/AgentConnect)